 The app encourages free play, with no high scores or failures to worry about.
 It’s a low-stress game that children will love, which makes it perfect for early learners.Google Play iTunes

 Check out this unusual set of alphabet activities: instead of traditional noun keywords (like a is for apple), this app uses verbs and actions to connect letters to the real world.
 Each letter represents and action, and young players get to activate it as they enjoy this app.

 The app features capital and lowercase versions of each letter and enough building, digging, and zapping to keep little ones occupied for quite a while.
 There are 26 different mini-games and activities, so loads of content as well.

-This toddler and preschooler friendly app features friendly fish swimming to make the ABCs.
-It’s from the people behind Khan Academy, so you know they have learning in mind.
+This toddler and preschooler-friendly app feature friendly fish swimming to make the ABCs.
+It’s from the people behind Khan Academy, so you know they have education on the mind.

 This app offers an array of preschool skills.
 Kids will enjoy watching the fish make the ABCs, and they will also benefit from early counting, matching, and other activities to build readiness skills.